hoytech/quadrable/README.md

 Since the number of witnesses is proportional to the depth of the tree, given a nicely balanced tree the number of witnesses needed for a proof of one value is roughly the base-2 logarithm of the total number of nodes in the tree.
 Thanks to the beauty of logarithmic growth, this is usually quite manageable.
 A tree of a million records needs about 20 witnesses.
 A billion, 30.

 However, since our hashes are 256 bits long, in the worst case scenario we would need 255 witnesses.
-This happens when all the bits in two keyHashes are the same except for the last one (if *all* the bits were the same with two distinct keys, then records might get overwritten and the data structure would simply be broken).
+This happens when all the bits in two keyHashes are the same except for the last one (if *all* the bits were the same with two distinct keys, then records would get overwritten and the data structure would simply be broken).
 Fortunately, it is computationally expensive to find long shared hash prefixes.

 In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
 If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).